Student Volunteering Working Group

 - delivering a second Curriculum of Giving – Student Volunteering Workshop in May 2019 to the three education sectors, volunteer-involving organisations, the business sector and local and state government agencies on integrating volunteering into the school curriculum and supporting student volunteering programs

 - developing a suite of resources to help teachers and community organisations engage young people as volunteers and establish volunteer programs.

 A number of initiatives will be explored which support volunteering in the Australian Curriculum.
 Examples of this may include:

 - development of a Student Volunteering Recognition program

 - delivering a third Curriculum of Giving – student volunteering workshop

 - supporting educators to help build on volunteering work that students are already doing or which will help to create a new volunteer program that links to the Australian curriculum

-- conducting research to investigate the impact of implementing the Curriculum of Giving in schools
+- conducting research to investigate the impact of implementing student volunteer programs in schools

 - supporting Volunteering SA&NT and other volunteering resource centres to deliver training for volunteer involving organisations to implement safe and effective student volunteering programs.